Bresnahan Halstead Center

 How Can the Bresnahan-Halstead Center Support You?

 The Bresnahan-Halstead Center can support you in the following areas:

 The Center seeks to increase the knowledge and skills of professionals who work with students with disabilities for the purpose of improving the academic, social, emotional, and vocational outcomes of individuals with disabilities.

 The Center seeks to create and support partnerships with professionals and organizations that work with students with disabilities to improve the academic, social, emotional and vocational outcomes of individuals with disabilities.

 The Center provides funding on an annual basis to assist faculty in the School of Special Education at UNC to conduct research that is aligned with the mission of the Center.

-The Center is committed to assisting students in pursuit of their degree in the School of Special Education at the University of Northern Colorado by providing academic scholarships/financial assistance to full-time students.
+The Center is committed to assisting students in pursuit of their doctoral degree in the School of Special Education at the University of Northern Colorado by providing academic scholarships/financial assistance to a full-time student.

 The Center provides support for travel to professional conferences to faculty in the School of Special Education at UNC or members of the Center's Advisory Board to present and share their research that impacts the field of special education.